 Clearly, I have strong opinions about the importance of learning notes.
 So if you want to learn how to play piano, where should you begin?

 Begin by taking a deep breath and committing to getting this important knowledge down pat.
 Then relax, because this won’t be so bad – I promise.
-If you know the days of the week and the months of the year, you can learn the names of the notes.
+If you know the days of the week and the months of the year, you can learn the names of the notes on piano.

 Understanding the White Keys